 But more often than not, a backlit situation is something to avoid if at all possible, unless it's being used intentionally for a particular effect.

 3) Sun/shadow transition line passing through the scene.
 Similar to the above, but even more difficult to work with, when a shadow is being cast by a nearby building or other large object, and the edge of the shadow crosses directly through the ceremony area, it results part of the scene being lit with full sun and the other part being in shade.
 In its most difficult incarnation, this sun/shadow line passes right through the spot where the couple is standing, perhaps even crossing right through them.

 4) Dappled light.
-While the relative shade of a large tree can offer relief from the midday sun, light filtering through the trees can create prominent bright spots on subjects.
-This is easily recognizable when you approach such an area, as you can see the distinct pattern of spots being projected onto the ground.
+While the relative shade of a large tree can offer relief from the midday sun, light filtering through the trees can create prominent bright spots being projected onto subjects.
+This is easily recognizable when you approach such an area, as you can see the prominent pattern of spots scattered around on the ground.

 The romantic notion of a sunset ceremony is enticing to some couples, but in many cases it's actually not ideal in terms of the best light for good photographs.
 Because many outdoor weddings in New Orleans take place in French Quarter courtyards, the somewhat enclosed nature of these spaces can make them quite dark at sunset, and furthermore also eliminates much if not all of the aesthetic appeal of a sunset ceremony from the perspective of you and your guests, since the buildings obscure much of the view of the sunset itself.